css-modules/css-modules/packages/postcss-modules-local-by-default/README.md

 Everyone agrees that dumping JavaScript in the global scope is a terrible idea.
 Why is CSS any different?

-Imagine if we could import the CSS components need without leaking selectors into the global scope.
+Imagine if we could import the CSS that a component needs without leaking selectors into the global scope.
 We wouldn't need naming conventions like [BEM] to avoid naming collisions, and we could prevent accidental coupling between components by ensuring our CSS follows the same scoping rules as any JavaScript module.

 Webpack allows [local scope] in CSS with [css-loader], but it's opt-in via a special `.local[identifier]` syntax.